Ryan Bang: Tax evasion

 In January 2013, the Bureau of Internal Revenue (BIR) filed a tax evasion complaint with the Department of Justice (DOJ) against Bang for failure to pay his taxes in 2010 and 2011.
 The BIR sued him for a tax liability of ₱1.82 million, including surcharges and interests.
 In February 2013, Bang stated that he would like to appear at the BIR to apologize for the incident.
 He said that he was still a high school student in 2010, and thus unaware of his responsibility to the Philippine government.

 Engagement

-On June 29, 2024, Bang announced his engagement to non-showbiz, Paula Huyong.
+On June 29, 2024, Bang announced his engagement to his non-showbiz girlfriend, Paola Huyong.
+However, on June 6, 2026, he confirmed during an appearance on Vice Ganda's YouTube channel that their engagement had been called off.